Easter at Earlscliffe for 8-17 year olds

 We offer twenty lessons (16 hours) per week, delivered by our qualified teachers to maximum class sizes of twelve.
 Students will be placed in classes according to their age (Juniors aged 8-12 year olds and Seniors aged 13-17 year olds) and level of English.

 The programme will focus on the four skills including grammar, comprehension exercises, and interactive language tasks in the morning lessons.
-Afternoon sessions will be project-based such as putting together an Earlscliffe Summer newspaper, making a short film or preparing a group performance and even debating for the more advanced learners.
+Afternoon sessions will be project-based involving drama, music, film, arts and crafts and even debating for the more advanced learners.

 Day trips are linked to classroom language work through historical and cultural preparation and writing reviews of a town or location visited.